CLCStriders/striders/pages/boddington-10.md

 #### Course Description

 The race is a four-lap course.
-Starting at the top of Boddington Lane, it heads towards Boddington and then does 4 laps of Boddington/Barrow finishing back on Boddington Lane outside the premises of Robert Hitchings.
+Starting at the top of Boddington Lane, it heads towards Boddington and then does four (4) laps of Boddington/Barrow finishing back on Boddington Lane outside the premises of Robert Hitchings.

+**Please note:** There is a short 200m out- and- back section on the 1st lap only.

 The entire route will be clearly signed and marshalled.
 Please note that road closures have **not** been applied for, so keep well to the left at all times (unless directed otherwise).